 Divorce mediation is an economical choice.
 If you litigate your divorce, the legal battle can cost, for each of you, $25,000 to $50,000 or more in attorney fees, even if you are not wealthy.
 In addition, “cost” not only means dollars spent, but also the emotional cost to you and your children brought about by long, drawn-out and bitter legal proceedings.

 on your divorce settlement.
-The mediators at Hudson Valley Divorce Mediation are committed to support both of you, and will not favor one position over another.
-They guide you through the entire process of getting a divorce.
+Mediator Ide at Hudson Valley Divorce Mediation is committed to support both of you, and will not favor one position over another.
+She guides you through the entire process of getting a divorce.

-Instead of the neutral attorney, you have the option of using your own attorney to handle this part of the process.
+Instead of the neutral drafting attorney, you have the option of using your own attorney to handle this part of the process.

 If the complexity is about things such as an intricate business interest or a complicated tax situation, outside experts such as accountants, appraisers, actuaries, financial professionals and specialized attorneys can be consulted as part of the mediation process.

 Although many couples are amicable and work well together in mediation, there are also couples who are very emotional about the divorce and do not think they can negotiate face to face.
 A professional mediator is trained to assist couples who have high emotions but who would still like to work things out collaboratively and peaceably.
 They often become effective participants in mediation when they see that the process can work without adding to the high emotional and financial cost of divorce.